Hywan/gutenberg-parser-rs/README.md

 [Gutenberg] is a new post editor for the [WordPress] ecosystem.
 A post has always been HTML, and it continues to be.
-The difference is that the HTML is annotated.
+The difference is that the HTML is now annotated.
 Like most annotation languages, it is located in comments, like this:

 ```html
 <h1>Famous post</h1>